julienbalas/mysqldiff/Readme.md

 ## RoadMap
 * add some command line parameters handling
-* add some output option (action of adding or removing to
+* add some output option (choose SQL action to make the databases identical by adding or removing stuff)
 * ?